MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/nf-d3d11-id3d11devicecontext-omsetrendertargets.md

 Any combination of the eight slots for render targets can have a render target set or not set.

 The same resource view cannot be bound to multiple render target slots simultaneously.
 However, you can set multiple non-overlapping resource views of a single resource as simultaneous multiple render targets.

+Note that unlike some other resource methods in Direct3D, all currently bound render targets will be unbound by calling ``OMSetRenderTargets(0, nullptr, nullptr);``.

 ## -see-also